 “A weekly payroll is excellent for cash management and scheduling staff weekly is easier to manage.
 But, the number of transactions jumps exponentially which takes more time and also means the business needs to have sufficient funds every week.”

-“Therefore a pay cycle that occurs every 2 weeks is a good compromise.
+“Therefore a fortnightly pay cycle is a good compromise.
 If the business has good scheduling software in place, it is relatively easy to manage shift work and 10 day schedule blocks.
 Calculating overtime or penalties is not too onerous at this rate and with 26 transactions in the year, it also helps keep the cost of outsourced payroll under control if a business goes down that path.
 But, if the business issues 30-day customer invoices, having funds to cover payroll might be a concern.”